 What Is the Proactiv Philosophy?

 Most acne products are designed to be applied to a pimple once it appears on the face.
 Proactiv takes a different approach, which it calls “combination therapy.”
-Instead of chasing pimples once they appear, Proactiv adopts a preventive strategy to acne.
+Instead of chasing pimples once they appear, Proactiv adopts a preventive strategy to acne with their three-step systems.

 Other Proactiv Products